 Beware of unexpected shipping or tracking notices and review the hyperlinks in any emails.
 If you try and “track” your package, you’ll regret it, as the email is fake and will download malware onto your device or computer!

 Giving to those in need is more than a tax break; it is also a great way to give back to less fortunate individuals.
-What you might not expect is to provide money to a scammer when you think you’re helping a legitimate charity over the holidays!
+What you might not expect is to participate in a Christmas charity scam, which is when you provide money to a scammer when you think you’re helping a legitimate charity over the holidays!

 Paul Bischoff, Privacy Advocate with Comparitech, offers the following insight: